- Final push for the last REACH registration deadline

 - The voice of the Member States in ECHA

-- CMRs in textiles - Member State's back Commission's proposal
+- CMRs in textiles - Member State's back Commission's restriction plan

 - REACH review: safer chemicals, but still work to be done